han4wluc/han4wluc.com/src/blog/2024/03-book-review-philosophy-of-software-design.md

 In the real world, we spend a lot of time in the beginning to figure out what needs to be done, often having to read a lot of documentation or the codebase and researching.
 In fact, this often takes much more time than the actual implementation.

+We need to think about how do we make the software so that we can as much as possible approach the ideal world scenario.

 ### Cause 1: Dependency

-> a given piece of code cannot be understood and modified in isolation; the code relates in some way to other code, and the other code must be considered and/or modified if the given code is changed.
+> A given piece of code cannot be understood and modified in isolation; the code relates in some way to other code, and the other code must be considered and/or modified if the given code is changed.
 Dependencies lead to change amplification and a high cognitive load

 Adding dependencies is necessary in software.
 However dependencies are not free, they come with additional complexity.